TZstatsADS/Spring2018-Project1-qw2243c/doc/Proj1_desc.md

 + `InaugrationDates.txt`: dates information about the presidential inaugrations.
 + `inaug[president]-[term].txt`: plain text files of the transcripts of inaugrual speeches.

-#### Submission
-You should produce an R notebook (rmd and html files) in your GitHub project folder, where you should write a story or a blog post on presidential inaugural speeches based on your data analysis.
-Your story should be supported by your results and appropriate visualization

-### Project organization

-A GitHub starter codes repo will be posted on piazza for you to fork and start your own project.
-The GitHub repo will come with suggested *milestones*.

 #### Useful resources